top of page

 LUTFIYE ZUDIYEVA

-On the 22nd of February 2024, Lutfiye Zudiyeva, a Crimean Tartar writer, journalist and Co-ordinator of the Crimean Solidarity Human Rights Network was detained.
+Lutfiye Zudiyeva, is a Crimean Tartar writer, journalist and Co-ordinator of the Crimean Solidarity Human Rights Network was detained.

-It was an honour to get to know Lutfiye and her formidable work as a writer and human rights defender, through collaborations on Fear Into Action in 2021 and With Fire And Rage in 2023, created with Parade-Fest and Veronika Skliarova.
+Getting to know Lutfiye and her formidable work as a writer and human rights defender, she was a key collaborator on Fear Into Action in 2021 and With Fire And Rage in 2023.

 bottom of page